🍽️ Nuts Guide

 Low

-While they are neutral regarding histamine release, they contain concentrated levels of salicylates and oxalates.
-These natural plant defenses can act as triggers for individuals with systemic chemical sensitivities (common in MCAS patients), even when histamine levels remain at baseline.
-Therefore, they serve as a potent mineral supplement but require portion awareness for those sensitive to non-histamine compounds.
+While pumpkin seeds are neutral regarding histamine release, they contain notable levels of salicylates and oxalates.
+These natural plant compounds can act as triggers for individuals with broader chemical sensitivities, which is common in MCAS, even when histamine levels remain low.
+So while they can be a useful source of minerals, portion awareness is still worthwhile for those sensitive to non-histamine compounds.

 Does preparation change the risk?

-All standard forms of pumpkin seeds are well-tolerated.
-The only risk comes from commercial products with hidden additives or oxidized (rancid) oils from poor storage.
+Most standard forms of pumpkin seeds are well tolerated.
+The main consideration comes from commercial products with hidden additives or oxidized (rancid) oils from poor storage.

 FormRisk LevelNotes

-Raw (green pepitas)LowHighest nutrient density; safe and neutral
+Raw (green pepitas)LowHighest nutrient density; generally well tolerated and neutral

-Dry roasted (unsalted)LowStable and safe; easy to digest
+Dry roasted (unsalted)LowStable and generally easy to digest

-Pumpkin seed oilLowExcellent for dressing; high in Vitamin E and safe
+Pumpkin seed oilLowGood for dressings; high in Vitamin E and generally well tolerated

-Commercial salted / FriedModerateOnly problematic if they contain hidden additives or rancid oils
+Commercial salted / FriedModerateMainly a concern if they contain hidden additives or rancid oils

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.